-Annual Percentage Rate (APR) For Purchases 0.00% until the last day of the billing period ending during April 2010; thereafter the standard APR, an estimated rate between 9.99% and 16.99% (see Variable Rate Information).
+Annual Percentage Rate (APR) For Purchases 0.00% until the last day of the billing period ending during August 2006; thereafter the standard APR, an estimated rate between 9.99% and 16.99% (see Variable Rate Information).
 Other APRs Balance Transfers: 0.00% until the last day of the billing period ending during August 2006; thereafter the standard APR for purchases.
 Default Rate: A rate not to exceed the Prime Rate + 10.99%, 15.99%, or 19.99% (currently 17.49%, 22.49%, and 26.49%), based on your account history.
 Cash Advances: Platinum Card: 20.99%; Classic Card: 22.99% Variable Rate Information Your standard APR for purchases may vary and is determined monthly by adding an amount between 3.49% and 10.49% to the Prime Rate†.
 Your Default Rate may also vary and is determined monthly as described above.
-Grace Period for Repayment of the Balance of Purchases At least 25 days when you pay your balance in full each month Method of Computing the Balance for Purchases Average daily balance (including new purchases) Annual Fee: NONE Minimum Finance Charge: \$0.50
+Grace Period for Repayment of the Balance of Purchases At least 25 days when you pay your balance in full each month Method of Computing the Balance for Purchases Two-cycle Average Daily Balance (including new purchases) Annual Fee: NONE Minimum Finance Charge: \$0.50

-Cash Advance Transaction Fee: 3% for each cash advance, with a minimum of \$5 and no maximum.
-Late Fee: \$15 on balances up to \$100; \$25 on balances of \$100 up to \$1,000; \$39 on balances of \$1,000 and greater.
-Over-limit Fee: \$15 on balances \$1,000 or less; \$35 on balances greater than \$1,000.
-Default Rate: If you are late making a payment, or if your payment is not honored, any introductory/special rates terminate and the purchase APR will apply to purchases and balance transfers.
+CASH ADVANCE TRANSACTION FEE: 3% for each cash advance, with a minimum of \$5 and no maximum.
+LATE FEE: \$15 on balances up to \$100; \$25 on balances of \$100 up to \$1,000; \$39 on balances of \$1,000 and greater.
+OVER-LIMIT FEE: \$15 on balances \$1,000 or less; \$35 on balances greater than \$1,000.

+Default Rate: If you are late making a payment, any introductory/special rates terminate and the purchase APR will apply to purchases and balance transfers.
 Your purchase APR and cash advance APR will also be increased to a variable APR not to exceed the Prime Rate + 10.99%.
-If you fail twice to make a required payment when due, your purchase APR and cash advance APR will be increased to a variable APR not to exceed the Prime Rate + 15.99%.
-If you fail 3 times to make a required payment when due, your purchase APR and cash advance APR will be increased to a variable APR not to exceed the Prime Rate + 19.99%.
+If you fail twice to make a required payment when due or if you exceed your account credit limit twice, your purchase APR and cash advance APR will be increased to a variable APR not to exceed the Prime Rate + 15.99%.
+If you fail 3 times to make a required payment when due or if you exceed your account credit limit 3 times, your purchase APR and cash advance APR will be increased to a variable APR not to exceed the Prime Rate + 19.99%.
 If your cash advance APR exceeds the applicable default rate described in this paragraph, it will not be changed.
 See Cardholder Agreement for details.

-The Penalty APR will apply indefinitely to future transactions.
-If we do not receive any Minimum Payment within 60 days of the date and time due, the Penalty APR will apply to all outstanding balances and future transactions on your Account; but if we receive six consecutive Minimum Payments when due, beginning immediately after the increase, the Penalty APR will stop being applied to transactions that occurred prior to or within 14 days after we provided you notice about the APR increase. † The Prime Rate used is the highest prime rate listed in The Wall Street Journal on the last business day of the month.
+† The Prime Rate used is the highest prime rate listed in The Wall Street Journal on the last business day of the month.